scriptype/salinger-basic-boilerplate/README.md

 curl https://raw.githubusercontent.com/scriptype/salinger-basic-boilerplate/master/integration.sh | sh
 ```

-This will extend the `config`, `scripts` and `devDependencies` of the `package.json` and copy the boilerplate code into `run` folder.
+This will extend the `scripts` and `devDependencies` of the `package.json` and copy the boilerplate code into `scripts` folder.
 If package.json isn't found, it won't work.